BrynGhiffar/chatbyte/readme.md

 ## Next Steps
 - [ ] Implement change to settings page animation.
 - [ ] Implement scroll down animation on receive new text.
-- [ ] Implement implement heart beat to check token validity, once backend expiration is implemented.
+- [x] Implement implement heart beat to check token validity, once backend expiration is implemented.
 - [ ] Implement empty chat window.
 - [ ] Implement search in textbar.
+- [ ] Fix issue when starting a new conversation, message does not appear in messages tab.
+- [ ] Has read issue, when user is on

+## Milestones (MVP Ready)
+- [ ]